SebastienGorgoni/SebastienGorgoni/README.md

 I am Sebastien Gorgoni, a Master's student in Finance (Asset & Risk Management) at [HEC Lausanne](https://www.unil.ch/hec/en/home.html).
 I aspire to work in the asset management or trading industry.

 * I’m currently learning C++ and MATLAB
+* Currently working on "Style rotation on Swiss long-only equity factors"
 * How to reach me: sebastien.gorgoni@gmail.com

 #### Languages & Tools: